nimbly/Capsule/README.md

 ### ServerRequest

-The ```ServerRequest``` object represents an *incoming* request into your application, typically to be used with a PSR-7 compliant framework.
+The ```ServerRequest``` object represents an *incoming* request into your application, to be used with a PSR-7 compliant HTTP framework.

-You can create a new ServerRequest instance to have full control over the object.

 ```php
 $serverRequest = new ServerRequest("get", "https://example.org/books", '{"foo": "bar"}', ["p" => 1], ["Content-Type" => "application/json"]);